autlunatic/flutter_selectable_circle/README.md

     final Color borderColor;

-    /// Color of the circle when selected
+    /// Color of the circle when selected final Color selectedColor;

+    /// Color of the border when selected final Color selectedBorderColor;

+    /// changes the selectmode
     ///
-    /// this option also disables the animation! final Color selectedColor;

-    /// Color of the border when selected
-    ///
+    /// Possible Values:
-    /// this option also disables the animation! final Color selectedBorderColor;
+    /// simple: no animation, only selectedColor is used
+    /// animatedCircle: Animation is used (default)
+    /// check: Check Icon Animation is used final SelectMode selectMode;